fogus/spiel/pyramidenspiel/initiative/README.markdown

 -   If you do not have a piece of the same size, then you must play a piece of the same color

-If you're able to place a piece for defense then the rules for who goes first (attacks) on the next turn are next.
+If you're able to place a piece for parrying then the rules for who goes first (attacks) on the next turn are next.

 #### Results of each piece attack

-Depending on the results of the defense as defined above, one of three things could occur:
+Depending on the results of the parry as defined above, one of three things could occur:

--   The defending player gains the initiative for the attack on the next turn
+-   The parrying player gains the initiative for the attack on the next turn
--   The defending player successfully defends, but does not gain the initiative for attack
+-   The parrying player successfully defends, but does not gain the initiative for attack
--   The defending player does not have a defending piece, and losses the round
+-   The parrying player does not have a defending piece, and losses the round

 #### Gaining initiative

 Gaining initiative happens in one of two ways:

--   The defender plays a piece of the same size, but with a color higher on the initiative stack
+-   The parrying player plays a piece of the same size, but with a color higher on the initiative stack
--   The defending player plays a piece of the same color, but of a larger size
+-   The parrying player plays a piece of the same color, but of a larger size

+And that's all the rules for the basic game.

 ### An example round using the basic rules